 (4) Stephen Miller: biochemistry

-2. Based on your conversations with faculty, examination of research posters and discussions with current research students pick a first choice, second choice and third choice faculty research group.
+2. Based on your conversations with faculty, examination of research posters and discussions with current research students, pick faculty members you are interested in working with.

-NOTE: Honors majors in Chemistry and Biochemistry are required to complete a research thesis as one of their Honor Preparations.
-Completing an Honors thesis typically involves 0.5 credits of research during the junior year Spring, a full summer of research between the junior and senior years, and two credits of research during the senior year.
+NOTE: Completing a Research thesis typically involves 0.5 credits of research during the junior year Spring, a full summer of research between the junior and senior years, and two credits of research during the senior year.